LancerLab/croqtile/Documents/getting_started_with_choreo.md

 ## Variables and Data Types
 Choreo introduces 3 type categories: integer-type, spanned-type, and integer-tuple-type (ituple-type).
 These types serve for different purposes.

 - **Scalar Type**.
 It is designed to fullfil the requirement of program control.
-It consist of *Integer Type* and "Boolean Type".
+It consist of *Integer Type* and *Boolean Type*.
 - **Spanned Type**.
 It represents the data type for computation.
 Apart from referencing the raw data, it also associates data with multi-dimensional ranges, which proves useful for tiling purposes, among others.
 - **Integer Tuple (I-Tuple) Type**.
 It represents a group of integer values.
 A common usage of *i-tuple* is to index multi-dimensional data.
+- **Bounded (Integer/ITuple) Type**.
+This is the special type that is used to simplify data (sub-zone) reference.

-Among the three type categories, *integer* and *ituple* could be well accepted consider it maps to elements of existing languages.
-However, the *spanned type* is the special one.
+Among the four type categories, *scalar* and *ituple* could be well accepted consider it maps to elements of existing general purpose programming languages.
+However, the *spanned type*, and *bounded type* are specific to the domain.
 The following sections will show the detail.

 ### Scalar Types
 As described, Scalar types in Choreo includes the *Integer Type* and *Boolean Type*.
 The *Integer Type* is similar to C++ type 'int' or 'int32_t'.
 It is an signed value which takes 32-bits, ranging from -2^31 ~ 2^31 - 1.
 The below code illustrates its usage for defining the data and function declaration.